embatbr/appletini/README.md

     - An object to define the promotion rules
     - Must be flexible, so "an application inside the application"
         - Maybe define a simple coding
-    - Check confliction rules and think how to solve it
+    - Check conflicting rules and think how to solve it
         - Tree of possibilities?
         - Remember compiler theory
 - Checkout core